DominicKlukas/gradschool/obsidian/FirstVault/Master Todo List.md

 - [ ] Read chapter 12.4 - 12.9 of convex optimization to really understand KKT conditions
 - [ ] Understand Hamiltonian Mechanics reasonably well
 - [ ] Understand CNNs/RNNs/Autoencoders/Other DL fundamentals
-- [ ] Diffusion Models/Flow Matching
+- [x] Diffusion Models/Flow Matching
 - [ ] Continue reading the paper on constrained RL
 - [ ] Read a chapter on Kalman filtering: Probabilisitc Robotics, for example.
+- [ ] First four chapters of the textbook on Nonlinear-Systems

 ## Things to look up
 - [ ] Read up on Nyquist Stability Criterion, and closed loop transfer functions